jalbastefan828/global-superstore-dashboard/README.md

 # Global Superstore Dashboard
 ![overview_image](images/overview.png)
-This project analyzes sales data from the Global Superstore dataset, a fictional online store used for educational purposes.
+An interactive business intelligence dashboard built with Dash and Plotly for exploring sales performance, profitability, customer behavior, and what-if business simulations using the Global Superstore dataset, a fictional online store used for educational purposes.
 The project is divided into two notebooks:
 ### First Notebook: Data Processing & Analysis
 I collected the data from an Excel file, then cleaned and processed it.
 To make the analysis more complex, I created new columns based on the existing data.
 I also optimized the dataframe by using the correct data types for each series.
 After cleaning, I performed a simple analysis using Pandas aggregation functions.
-This helped me discover interesting facts about the data, such as potential typos, outliers, and important relationships between categories, countries, customers, and markets.
+This helped me discover interesting facts about the data, such as potential typos, outliers, inconsistencies and important relationships and key business patterns across categories, countries, customers, and markets.
 ### Second Notebook: Interactive Dashboard
 ![explorer_image](images/explorer.png)
 I built a complex dashboard using `Dash` and `Plotly`.
 This dashboard includes: